ČSA Flight 523

 ČSA Flight 523, operated by an Ilyushin Il-18D, was a scheduled flight from Prague Ruzyně International Airport (PRG/LKPR), Czechoslovakia to Havana via Shannon Airport and Gander International Airport, with 69 people on board, on 5 September 1967 it crashed on climb-out from Gander.

-In 2015 a memorial plaque was unveiled in Gander to honour its victims.

 Crash

 On 5 September 1967, ČSA Flight 523 crashed on climb-out from Gander International Airport, after being re-fuelled for the final leg of the flight.
 The aircraft took off from runway 14 climbing at an abnormally shallow angle.
 The aircraft struck a supporting wire of a mast, climbed to 40 m, then started to dive, hitting the ground at a speed of approximately 360 km/h, hit a railway embankment 4000 ft past the end of the runway, caught fire and broke into pieces.
 Four crewmen and 33 passengers were killed.

-The aircraft was relatively new, manufactured in April 1967, having flown only 766 hours.
+The aircraft was new, manufactured in April 1967, having flown only 766 hours.
 The crew, replaced by a fresh one in Gander, consisted of a captain with over 17,000 hours experience (over 5,000 on the Il-18), familiar with the airport as he had been flying there since 1962, and a co-pilot with over 10,000 hours experience.